API reference#

 check_keys

-(*keys[, action])Check that keys are in the Computer.
+(*keys[, predicate, action])Check that keys are in the Computer.

 configure